BJP leader found hanging from tree in J-K's Kathua | Politics

 Raj's family alleged that he was was murdered and demanded that the government should provide justice to them.

-Many BJP leaders, who visited Raj's home, demanded a probe into his death.
+Many BJP leaders, who visited Raj's home, also demanded a probe into his death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)